JarvusInnovations/puppeteer-cli/README.md

 # puppeteer-cli

 A general command-line wrapper for [puppeteer](https://github.com/GoogleChrome/puppeteer).
-Currently only supports one command: `print`.
+Currently only supports one command—`print`—to render a local HTML file to PDF.

 ## Usage